IPA_MOD(3) IPA_MOD(3)

 IPA_LIMIT_EVENT_SHUTDOWN_IF_REACHED - reached at shutdown;

-IPA_LIMIT_EVENT_SHUTDOWN_IF_NOT_REACHED - not reached at shut-
+IPA_LIMIT_EVENT_SHUTDOWN_IF_NOT_REACHED - not reached at shutdown.

 ac_threshold_event